apache/maven-site/content/markdown/configure.md

         -Xmx2048m -Xms1024m -XX:MaxPermSize=512m -Djava.awt.headless=true

-You don’t need to remember of using this options in `MAVEN_OPTS` or switching between different configurations. in the end, add the following:
+You don't need to use these options in `MAVEN_OPTS` or switch between different configurations.

 ## Other guides